Windows OS Hub

 password expiration reminder using PowerShell

-Enable automatic startup for the PS script or run it as a GPO logon script.
+Schedule this PowerShell script to run through the Task Scheduler or run as a GPO logon script.

-If you want to notify users about their password expiry by email, you can use this PowerShell script:
+If you want to notify users by sending them an e-mail when their password is about to expire, you can use this PowerShell script:

 $BodyTxt1 = 'Your password for'